sfcompaz/rmmm/ngob/NK_rules.md

     1. For every pairing the players are ordered according to the following criteria:
        a) Scored points (higher to lower)
        b) SOS (higher to lower)
-       c) SBS (higher to lower)
+       c) SODOS (higher to lower)
        d) Drawing number (lower to higher)

     2. A player that cannot be paired because the number of players is odd, gets a regulatory point.
-    3. For the calculation of SBS and SOS all regulatory points will be counted as a jigo with the players themselves.
+    3. For the calculation of SODOS and SOS all regulatory points will be counted as a jigo with the players themselves.
     4. If a game ends without result (repetition of moves), it will be counted as jigo.